🇦🇺 Australia

 Source: DHA SkillSelect, March 2026

-Demand for Petroleum Engineers in Australia
+Why Petroleum Engineers Are in Demand in Australia

 Visa Pathways for Petroleum Engineers